A Software Verification Project

 POST

--conditions, to Z3 propositions.
+-ariants, to Z3 propositions.
+Be careful with

-Generate verification conditions for function bodies, which at this
+Generate verification conditions for function bodies containing

-one-element list of Z3 propositions, with that one element
+returns a one-element list of Z3 propositions, with that one element

 correponding to P → WP(Q)

-.
-For each function, generate its
+For each function, generate its verification conditions, negate each

-verification conditions, negate each one, and pass it to Z3.
-If Z3
+one, and pass it to Z3.
+If Z3 returns sat

-In case of failure, extract Z3's model and print each variable's value, skipping temporary variables.
-Also identify the function that failed.
+print each variable's value, skipping temporary variables.
+Also

 Generate verification conditions for conditionals.

-calls again.
-Generate verification conditions for
+Generate verification conditions for loops.
+Generally speaking, a

-loops.
-Generally speaking, a function with a single loop should have
+function with a single loop should have three verification conditions:

+the state.
 When verifying a loop returns sat

-, identify which of its three
+, identify which of its

-verification conditions failed in the error message.
+three verification conditions failed in the error message.
+Also print

 Write a counter, which starts at 0 and increments until it hits an